Green Blockchain Crypto

 Despite being a useful consensus mechanism, PoW is energy-intensive.
 Also, the complexity of mathematical puzzles keeps on increasing as more nodes join the network.
 Any blockchain that makes use of PoW consensus has a huge carbon footprint.
 This is exactly why the world is moving towards more eco-friendly consensus algorithms like proof-of-stake (PoS).

-In this way, PoS emerges as a much more energy-efficient alternative to PoW and facilitates the creation of a green cryptocurrency or blockchain.
+In this way, PoS emerges as a much more energy-efficient alternative to PoW and facilitates the creation of a green blockchain or cryptocurrency.

 Developed by Charles Hoskinson, who is also the co-founder of the Ethereum blockchain, Cardano is a powerful blockchain platform.
-The best thing about Cardano is that it supports smart contracts and dApps.
+Businesses comparing the best blockchain platforms for dApp development can also evaluate Cardano for its smart contract support and Proof of Stake model.
 Also, it makes use of the PoS consensus mechanism for validating transactions on the network.

 Cardano is a fast blockchain that can process up to 1000 transactions per second.
 According to its founder, the annual power consumption of the Cardano network is 6 GWh, which is extremely low compared to the 110 TWh power consumption by the Bitcoin network.